Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Experiments

 \section{Experiments}

 To evaluate our models, the Vlasiator simulations are causally split into training, validation, and test sets with durations of 12 minutes, 20 seconds, and 1 minute, respectively.
-This ensures that the evaluation tests for meaningful generalization into the future.
+This chronological split ensures that the evaluation tests for meaningful generalization into the future, with no temporal overlap between training and test periods.
+During rollout training, sequences are sampled using a windowed approach: a fixed-length temporal window of consecutive timesteps is selected from within a split, and the model predicts the next step(s) within that window.
+Each window is fully contained within its split, so no rollout sequence crosses the boundary between training, validation, or test sets.
 We train both the deterministic Graph-FM and the probabilistic Graph-EFM models.
 All models are configured with latent dimensions $d_z = 256$ and $d_{\mathrm{M2G}}=128$.
 The processor consists of 12 processing layers.
 Graph-EFM is set to generate an ensemble size of 5.
 The models produce 30\,s long forecasts during evaluation initialized from each simulation step in the test loader so that there are sufficient samples to calculate evaluation statistics on.

-\subsection{Training Details}
+\subsection{Training details}